The Society Library

 The Library Collection

 From a handful of books (49 in 1975) the Library now comprises over 5,500 volumes!
 Books are acquired by purchase, individual gifts and estate collections.
-In addition to books, there are microfilm, Bible records, published family genealogies, CDs, maps, and the Registrar’s files and notebooks.
+In addition to books, there are many state periodical titles, an extraordinary collection of family surname periodicals, microfilm and microfiche, Bible records, published family genealogies, CDs, video and audio cassettes, maps, a Surname File and the Registrar’s files and notebooks.

 The scope of the Library’s holdings is nationwide in many respects.
 While Maryland and Prince George’s County are the primary concentration, there is also heavy emphasis on other Eastern states, migration routes and specific topical interests.

 While the Library is open to the public, only Society members may borrow books, periodicals and video and audio cassettes.
-Members may borrow 8 books and unlimited periodical issues for one month at a time.
+Members may borrow 8 books, unlimited periodical issues and the cassettes for one month at a time.
 Regardless of a member’s residence, they can access the library and perform their research in the comfort of home.

 The library may be accessed in person, by mail, e-mail, or telephone.
 Request the item(s) of interest by title, author and call number.
 If by mail, the order is processed and sent by USPS at Media Mail rate.
 A form listing the titles sent and a return mailing label are enclosed with the books.
 If care is used in opening the package, often times it can be used to return the borrowed items.
 Mail patrons are required to enclose a check in the amount of postage reimbursement made payable to PGCGS with the returned items.